-Cloud computing is here—no doubt about it.
+Cloud computing is here-no doubt about it.
 In fact, cloud computing offers the only viable way to perform certain tasks.
 For example, software such as Sage200 cloud assists businesses with their management, not just for accounting but for other cloud based needs too.
 Certainly, large organization can’t get by without using cloud computing to keep the disparate parts of their organization in communication.
 From the modular web services offered by Google Cloud to the CMMS Software provided by Axxerion, there really is a cloud-based solution for everything, making running a large business or organization easier.
 However, on a personal level, I’ve been unimpressed with saving data to the cloud for a number of reasons:

 - Someone could easily obtain access to confidential information.

 - The data is inaccessible if my Internet connection is down.